imaus10/cascade/readme.md

 # cascade

 Here lies the project named `cascade`.
-It was an attempt to use "real-time" web technology to bring musicians together in times of isolation.
-May it rest in peace, having failed nobly.
+It was an attempt during COVID lockdown to use "real-time" web technology to bring musicians together in times of isolation.
+It streams audio & video using the peer-to-peer WebRTC API built into browsers.
+It was a way to generate zoom music videos, then in vogue, in nearly real time, with the feeling of a real performance (loosely).
+Unfortunately the particular streaming protocols weren't built for musical applications...

+May `cascade` rest in peace, having failed nobly.
 This eulogy is an explanation and justification of the energy squandered toward an unfulfilled possibility.

-If `cascade` had a tombstone in the digital cemetery, its inscription would read: "a testament to open source code and community-crafted protocols."
+If it had a tombstone in the digital cemetery, its inscription would read: "a testament to open source code and community-crafted protocols."
 Using [freely available code from the labor of many others](#credits), `cascade` was born as a video chat app - an uglier, fewer featured, and less compatible zoom clone - but with peer-to-peer streaming.
-That amount of technical sophistication with a week's worth of spare-time coding is incredible, and I am grateful to the giants on whose shoulders `cascade` stands, in addition to the great many enthusiastic non-giants, for sharing the fruits of their minds.

 But tragically, being a video app was not enough - `cascade` had ambitions beyond mere chat.
 It attempted to navigate the treachery of internet latency to achieve musical coordination - and to do so with no special effort by the participants, using only technology already available in contemporary web browsers.
 This unwieldy ambition is the cause of its death - it failed to deliver on its promise.
 A proof of concept that proved to be no proof at all.
 It rests peacefully now in the great Github in the cloud.

+Although I outline a technical path for [resurrection from the grave](#pontification-on-possibility-for-resurrection-from-the-grave), I won't be the one to implement it, since in-person music is viable again.

 ## Table of contents